 In 2016, Mayor George “Bud” Scholl issued a challenge to City of Sunny Isles Beach employees.
 Named the “Mayor’s Technology Challenge,” the goal was to incorporate technology into city services that would make life easier and more productive for residents.
-City Manager Chris Russo and IT Department staff brainstormed a variety of ideas.
+IT Department staff brainstormed a variety of ideas.
 Over the past couple of years, many of these technology initiatives have been implemented.
 From smart benches to emergency notifications, Sunny Isles Beach has joined other forward-thinking “smart cities” in planning for the future and improving quality of life for its residents.

 Below are just a few of the projects already implemented following the Mayor’s Technology Challenge.

 Soofa smart benches utilize solar energy to provide a remote charging station for your portable phone or tablet.
 Benches have been placed in many of our city parks.
 Sunny Isles Beach is the first city in Florida to install these smart benches!